hyosung11/Launch-School/Courses/journal.md

 19:45 Fork!
 I needed to peek to figure out 'Alphabet Score' which is a problem similar to one that Felicia Bacon said she had in her interview assessment.
 There's a little, critical piece that I struggle with in each problem.
 Maybe it's not so little.
 Ugh.
 Keep going though.

 21:10 Definitely some more difficult problems that I need to practice again before I take the interview assessment.
 I want to watch the end of the football game now.

+## 20220124 월요일

+07:00 in study session with Alex.

+09:00 I will call NJ Water and Mold now and find out when they are coming.

+09:17 I don't understand the Homesite claim information.
+I'll let Sohee look at it.
+I still have problems with objects.

+10:34 Practicing some more before my session with Michael at 11:00.
+NJ Water and Mold not coming until this afternoon.

+15:54 I have had a good day.
+I interviewed for the Sales Engineer position at Greenshades.
+I did a study session with Michael and see that I still need to practice with objects.
+NJ Water & Mold is coming to pick up the rest of the equipment.

+18:29 We lost power a couple of times, so I'm not sure what was lost from my notes.
+I feel like doing some more 7 kyu problems to boost my confidence.